flyingcircusio/fc-nixos/doc/src/systemd.md

     path = with pkgs; [
       bash # adds all binaries from the bash package to PATH "/run/wrappers" # if you need something from /run/wrappers/bin, sudo, for example ];
+    # Trigger a unit reload when the listed value changes.
+    reloadTriggers = [
+      config.a.computed.value
+    ];
+    # Trigger a unit restart when one of the listed values changes.
+    restartTriggers = [
+      config.some.computed.value
+      config.other.computed.value
+    ];
     serviceConfig = {
       Description = "Run application myapp";